Downloading and setuping the Blueprint input data.

 - Point objects can be converted into Geometries or Plants

-- LineString/MultiLineString can be converted to Roads.
+- LineString/MultiLineString can be converted to Roads or Waterways.

 Note: